 The HSGC created a spay/neuter incentive fund from which persons adopting pets from the County’s Shelter can receive a $25 reimbursement when they have that pet spayed or neutered.
 This fund reimbursed responsible owners from 2001 to 2010 when the County adopted their coupon program making them eligible for the State Spay Neuter Program.

 Over the past 15 years, The HSGC has donated and assembled 4 large stainless steel units of 6 cages each, 5 6X6X10 chain link pens, 2 with covers, 2 exercise pens, vaccines, medical supplies, fans, bowls, pails, litter boxes, toys and treats.
 We have also supplied 2 Polaroid cameras and most recently, a digital camera in 2007.
-Food and supplies donated to the Humane Society are taken to the shelter animals.
-The HSGC has also collected used kenneling items for the shelter including a two-unit stainless steel cage, a washer/dryer unit and a freezer as well as the more commonly needed items such as old towels and blankets.
+Over the years, HSGC has also collected used kenneling items for the shelter including a two-unit stainless steel cage, a washer/dryer unit and a freezer as well as the more commonly needed items such as old towels and blankets.